MicrosoftDocs/win32/desktop-src/Msi/msitran-exe.md

 ---
-Description: 'Msitran.exe uses MsiDatabaseGenerateTransform, MsiCreateTransformSummaryInfo, and MsiDatabaseApplyTransform to generate or apply a transform file.This tool is only available in the Windows SDK Components for Windows Installer Developers.' ms.assetid: 'cfc7b907-78d7-4a78-bab4-ede9012d5a36'
+Description: Msitran.exe uses MsiDatabaseGenerateTransform, MsiCreateTransformSummaryInfo, and MsiDatabaseApplyTransform to generate or apply a transform file.This tool is only available in the Windows SDK Components for Windows Installer Developers. ms.assetid: cfc7b907-78d7-4a78-bab4-ede9012d5a36
-title: 'Msitran.exe'
+title: Msitran.exe
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msitran.exe

-Msitran.exe uses [**MsiDatabaseGenerateTransform**](msidatabasegeneratetransform.md), [**MsiCreateTransformSummaryInfo**](msicreatetransformsummaryinfo.md), and [**MsiDatabaseApplyTransform**](msidatabaseapplytransform.md) to generate or apply a transform file.
+Msitran.exe uses [**MsiDatabaseGenerateTransform**](/windows/win32/Msiquery/nf-msiquery-msidatabasegeneratetransforma?branch=master), [**MsiCreateTransformSummaryInfo**](/windows/win32/Msiquery/nf-msiquery-msicreatetransformsummaryinfoa?branch=master), and [**MsiDatabaseApplyTransform**](/windows/win32/Msiquery/nf-msiquery-msidatabaseapplytransforma?branch=master) to generate or apply a transform file.

 This tool is only available in the [Windows SDK Components for Windows Installer Developers](platform-sdk-components-for-windows-installer-developers.md).